embrace-io/embrace-docs/docs/react-native/faq.md

 ## Common Questions

-### **Can I turn on screenshots for specific areas of my app?**

-Being able to see exactly what the user experienced often helps identify or solve an issue faster than looking through log messages or stack traces.
-To turn on screenshots, please refer to the sections for [Logs](/react-native/integration/log-message-api) and [Moments](https://embrace-io.github.io/react-native-embrace/modules/_embrace_.html#startmoment), or see the [API docs](https://embrace-io.github.io/react-native-embrace/modules/_embrace_.html).
-If you'd like to turn on screenshots, please reach out to us and we will change the app configuration for you.

 ### **Does Embrace work with Buck / OKBuck?**

 Not currently.
 Please contact us at <support@embrace.io> or on Slack if you would like to request support.